GaneshPhapale/kubernetes-tekton-cicd/README.md

    $ kubectl get all

-   See the service node port and access it using ip:nodeport.
+   See the service node port and access it using ip:nodeport

    You will see the hello from application.